cdelgehier/oio-docs/doc/source/arch-design/sds_concepts.rst

 ---------
 Each container is stored in a separate file (i.e. not in one unique data structure), and each chunk is also stored as a file.
-This greatly improves the overall robustness of the solution, and limits the impact of corruption or the loss of a single item.
+This greatly improves the overall robustness of the solution and limits the impact of corruption or the loss of a single item.

-Multi-tenancy
+Multi-Tenancy
 -------------
 Multi-tenancy is a core element of OpenIO SDS.
 Data is organized in two main levels: the account and the container.
-Data objects are stored sing the following hierarchy: namespace/account/container/object.
+Data objects are stored using the following hierarchy: namespace/account/container/object.
 Multiple namespaces can be configured in each cluster, providing multi-region/zone logical layouts for applications and segregated workloads depending on tenant or